Adding a New Gallery Example#

 You can even create animations.
 See PyVista Mesh Integration for an example.
 Incidentally that is also how you link to another example (via ref_pyvista_mesh).

 Once your example is complete and you’ve verified builds locally, you can make a pull request (PR).
-Branches containing examples should be prefixed with doc/ as per the branch naming conventions found here: Contributing.
+Branches containing examples should be prefixed with doc/ as per the branch naming conventions found here: Contributing to pandas.

 Note that you only need to create the python source example (.py).
 The jupyter